Billy Cundiff

-William Ambrose Cundiff (born March 30, 1980) is a former American football placekicker.
+William Ambrose Cundiff (born March 30, 1980) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He played college football for Drake University, and was signed by the Dallas Cowboys as an undrafted free agent in 2002.

 College career

 Cundiff played for the Drake Bulldogs football team of Drake University, where he broke five Pioneer Football League (PFL) career records including most points (284), field goals (49) and points after touchdown (137).
 He made eight field goals over 50 yards during his career with the Bulldogs, including a PFL-record 62-yarder as a junior in 2000 against San Diego.
 He also was part of the Drake University Men's Basketball team.
 He played sparingly, partly due to several members of the team being ruled academically ineligible.
 He earned a Bachelor of Arts degree in biology in 2003.
 He was presented the highest honor for a student-athlete at the university when he received the Drake Double D Award on February 12, 2012.